 What is Saxton Castle: a motte and bailey castle with a later medieval manor house and field system including a trackway and fishpond?

-Saxton Castle is a motte and bailey castle situated in North Yorkshire, England, representing Norman military architecture of the medieval period.
+Saxton Castle is a motte and bailey earthwork located in North Yorkshire, England, representing Norman-period fortification of the twelfth century or later.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008226.

 Who is responsible for protecting Saxton Castle: a motte and bailey castle with a later medieval manor house and field system including a trackway and fishpond?